 Fieldwork provides students with the opportunity to apply knowledge and skills learned in the classroom as well as develop entry-level practice skills and professional behaviors under supervision.
 The American Occupational Therapy Association (AOTA) states that the purpose of fieldwork is "to propel each generation of occupational therapy practitioners from the role of student to that of practitioner.
-Through the fieldwork experience, future practitioners achieve competence in applying the occupational therapy process and using evidence-based interventions to meet the occupational needs of a diverse client population" (AOTA, 2009).
+Through the fieldwork experience, future practitioners achieve competence in applying the occupational therapy process and using evidence-based interventions to meet the occupational needs of a diverse client population" (AOTA, 2016).

-All students in the University of Illinois at Chicago Occupational Therapy program complete one fieldwork experience during the first spring semester; two, 2-week fieldwork experiences during the first summer semester; and two 12-week experiences in the second year.
+All students in the University of Illinois at Chicago Occupational Therapy program complete one fieldwork experience during the first spring semester; two, two-week fieldwork experiences during the first summer semester; and two 12-week experiences in the second year.
 Successful completion of these fieldwork placements allows students to fulfill the requirements for fieldwork stipulated by the Accreditation Council for Occupational Therapy Education (ACOTE).
 Level I and Level II fieldwork experiences are described below:

 - Level I fieldwork introduces students to the fieldwork experience and provides opportunities to apply knowledge to practice and develop an understanding of clients' needs.
 All MS students complete three Level I fieldwork experiences: - Level IA fieldwork involves students working together to develop, implement, and evaluate a group activity designed to address the psychological and social needs of the clients in a community agency.
-Level IA is a part-time fieldwork experience during the first spring semester. - o Level IB and IC fieldwork are designed with an emphasis on helping students develop professional behaviors and beginning practice skills.
+Level IA is a part-time fieldwork experience during the first spring semester.

+- Level IB and IC fieldwork are designed with an emphasis on helping students develop professional behaviors and beginning practice skills.
 In addition, Level IB/C fieldwork facilitates an understanding and appreciation of psychosocial issues influencing engagement in occupation.
-Together, these comprise a four-week clinical placement in the summer after the first year of classes. - Level II fieldwork provides the opportunity for students to become competent, entry-level, generalist occupational therapists through the application of occupational therapy theory and the development of psychomotor skills, critical reasoning, and professional behaviors.
-Students complete two 12-week Level II fieldwork experiences in two different practice settings during the second spring and summer semesters.
+Together, these full-time experiences comprise a four-week clinical placement in the summer after the first year of classes. - Level II fieldwork\\ provides the opportunity for students to become competent, entry-level, generalist occupational therapists through the application of occupational therapy theory and the development of psychomotor skills, critical reasoning, and professional behaviors.
+Students complete two, 12-week Level II fieldwork experiences in two different practice settings during the second spring and summer semesters.

-Prior to beginning Level II fieldwork, students must satisfactorily complete all coursework with the exception of OT 555 and any electives.
+\\Prior to beginning Level II fieldwork, students must satisfactorily complete all coursework with the exception of OT 555 and any electives.
 All Level II fieldwork must be completed at a satisfactory level for a student to graduate and to be eligible to sit for the certification exam administered by the National Board for Certification in Occupational Therapy, Inc. (NBCOT®).

-Each student completes fieldwork in a variety of settings (such as clinics, community agencies, hospitals, schools) with clients experiencing different types of disabilities (psychosocial, developmental, cognitive, physical), and with clients of varying age groups.
-To insure quality fieldwork experiences, several factors are considered when matching students to fieldwork sites including student ability and professional behaviors, previous experience and preferences as well as site availability.
+Each student completes fieldwork in a variety of settings (such as clinics, community agencies, hospitals, and schools) with clients experiencing different types of disabilities (psychosocial, developmental, cognitive, physical), and with clients of varying age groups.
+To ensure quality fieldwork experiences, several factors are considered when matching students to fieldwork sites including student ability and professional behaviors, previous experience, and preferences as well as site availability.
+There is currently a critical shortage of fieldwork sites nationwide, leading to challenges in securing fieldwork opportunities in specific geographic areas and practice areas.
+Because of these challenges, students who are accepted to the UIC OT program from other states may not be able to complete fieldwork in their home state.
+The primary goal when matching students to fieldwork sites is to ensure quality experiences and prepare students for entry-level generalist practice as an occupational therapist.